TobleMiner/website/about.md

 If you want to get an impression of my work, I would recommend viewing my <a href="/work/">portfolio</a>.

-Another useful resource may be my [GitHub account][github], where you can see my contributions to various Open Source software projects.
-Besides that, I also have an [account on CodePen][codepen], which I occasionally use to play around with random web technologies.
+Another useful resource may be my [GitHub account][github], where you can see my contributions to various Open Source software projects, or maybe my [account on CodePen][codepen], which I occasionally use to play around with random web technologies.

 [twitter]: 	https://twitter.com/elomatreb
 [xmpp]:		xmpp://ole@elomatreb.eu